3D-e-Chem/molviewer-tsx/README.md

 * initially only show first ligand and protein in 3Dmol viewer
 * listen for hilite changes from server
 * propagate hilite selection to server
+* Environment flag to toggle debug buttons in navbar using js file with process.env.NODE_ENV

 # TODO